maciekrybinski/CL_clinical_trials/README.md

 The topics translated and validated in seven languages (Basque, Bengali, Greek, Italian, Polish, Spanish, Turkish; we also include English for convenience) can be found in the 'topics' subfolder.
 Each file ends with a corresponding two-letter language code.
 A persistent data repository for the project (in particular, the data files of our dataset) can be found at XXX.

 The repository contains a simple quicksart how-to example showing how topics for each of the languages can be read into a Python structure.
 More comprehensive examples (notebooks) can be found in the 'examples' subfolder.
 Full code to reproduce our experiments from the paper is in the 'experiments' subfolder.
-Running the full experiments will require running the indexing jobs first (see folder 'indexing'), to create persistent indices in the 'indices' subfolder.
-We attach a requirements file, which should help with setting up the environment for running the experiments.

 # Quickstart
 Translated topics can be read in Python, the same way one would read the original topics of the TREC CT 2021 collection.
 They are formatted with XML.
 If you check out the repository, elow example code snippet executed from the root folder reads the XML and writes a tsv queries stripped from interpunction, which is the format to use in an experiment with (for example) Pyserini BoW statistical models.